clssmitty/brain/README.md

 # brain
-A graph database of the brain and associated medical studies / affects / systems
+A graph database of the brain and associated medical studies / effects / systems